mehulagg/gitlab/doc/development/agent/routing.md

 and waits for a suitable agent to connect to it or to another `kas` instance.
-It stops waiting when the client disconnects, or when some long timeout happens, such as client timeout. `kas` is notified of new agent connections through a [pub-sub channel](https://redis.io/topics/pubsub) channel to avoid frequent polling.
+It stops waiting when the client disconnects, or when some long timeout happens, such as client timeout. `kas` is notified of new agent connections through a [pub-sub channel](https://redis.io/topics/pubsub) to avoid frequent polling.
 When a suitable agent connects, `kas` routes the request to it.

 ### `kas : kas` internal endpoint